actionquake/distrib/releasenotes/AQtion v1.3 Release Notes.md

   - F7 adds 1 bot
   - F8 removes 1 bot
 - Fixed bug where `gl_brightness` made darkmatch too bright.
 Now forces `gl_brightness` to `0` if server has darkmatch enabled.
+- Teammate Indicators:
+  - Enabled with `use_indicators` on the server, and `cl_indicators` on the client (1 for spec, 2 for teammates), arrows are drawn above players, but their head must be visible for the arrows to appear
+- Gamestate Extrapolation:
+    - Toggled with `use_xerp` on the server, and `cl_xerp` on the client (1 for auto xerp based on ping/antilag, 2 for FRAMETIME/2 xerp)
+    - xerp will be automatically disabled if `sv_antilag_interp` is enabled.
+    - xerp will automatically add ping time to value if `sv_antilag` is disabled
+    - this is a purely visual effect, hitboxes are unchanged, though depending on the amount of extrapolation, this may look strange
+- IR Vision:
+  - Toggled with `new_irvision` on the server, teammates no longer highlight, only enemies
+- CvarSync:
+  - the game dll can now specify cvars the client should send to the server, this replaces the old and buggy setu system that abused userinfo
+- Spectator Overlay:
+  - using protocol 38 and an updated client allows for a new spechud using the Ghud system
+  - also fixed `cl_spectatorhud` not working properly

 Q2Pro Engine changes
 - MAX_ENTITIES from 256 -> 1024